Learning to Infer Generative Template Programs for Visual Concepts: Experiment Details

 We show an example of our perceptual study interface in Figure~\ref{fig:percep_study}.
 The middle row of each question shows the input prompt examples.
 The bottom/top row are populated by the few-shot generations of competing methods based on the prompts shown in the middle row.
 We randomize which method is shown on top vs bottom, and randomize the order of all examples within the row.

 Participants were either shown 50 Omniglot character comparisons or 25 shape comparisons.
 We visualized shape comparisons with a simple rendering style of the primitive outputs produced by each method (for time considerations).
-Our supplemental material includes all of the images that were used in our perceptual study.

 From our 20 participants we record 900 judgements of our method against three other conditions: ours vs arVHE for Omniglot (381 judgements), ours vs GNS for Omniglot (369 judgments) and ours vs arVHE for 3D shapes (150 judgements).
 We report the quantitative results from this study in Table~\ref{tab:percep}.